tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 #### Silence and confusion

-As this crisis was developing, PTW's social media channels stayed silent.
+As this post-Gold Rush crisis was developing, PTW's social media channels stayed silent.

 PTW Champion [Puncher](@/w/puncher.md)'s Instagram account posted a cryptic message stating "Chapter closed".
 This led to fans speculating that he may be the next one to leave PTW, but this turned out not to be the case.